arabellamejorada/melody_web/README.md

 # melody_web

-In compliance for the Atenews recruitment for web design/web developers.
+In compliance for the Atenews recruitment for web design/web developers All rights reserved